CMccormick0003/nosql-challenge/README.md

+# Evaluation of Food Establishments by ratings data in a json file

+# Scope:
+This exercise has 3 parts:
+Part 1: Database and Jupyter Notebook Set Up
+Part 2: Update the Database
+Part 3: Exploratory Analysis

+# Tools:
+MongoDB, Pandas, Python, PrettyPrint

-# nosql-challenge
+# Background:

-Instructions
 The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
-You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.
+You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles

-Part 1: Database and Jupyter Notebook Set Up
+# Part 1: Database and Jupyter Notebook Set Up.
-Use NoSQL_setup_starter.ipynb for this section of the challenge.
+### Notebook name: NoSQL_setup_uk_food.ipynb
+1. Begin using the NoSQL_setup_starter.ipynb

-Import the data provided in the establishments.json file from your Terminal.
-Name the database uk_food and the collection establishments.
-Copy the text you used to import your data from your Terminal to a markdown cell in your notebook.
+2. Import the data provided in the establishments.json file from your Terminal.
+Example text to run in the terminal:
+### mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json
+3. Name the database
+### uk_food
+4. Name the collection
+### establishments.

-Within your notebook, import the libraries you need: PyMongo and Pretty Print (pprint).
+5. Import the libraries: PyMongo and Pretty Print (pprint).

-Create an instance of the Mongo Client.
+6. Create an instance of the Mongo Client.

-Confirm that you created the database and loaded the data properly:
+7. Confirm that you created the database and loaded the data properly:

 List the databases you have in MongoDB.
 Confirm that uk_food is listed.
 List the collection(s) in the database to ensure that establishments is there.